Importing and Updating the Database

 Installing the newest version of Pyosmium

 It is recommended to install Pyosmium via pip.
+Make sure to use python3.
 Run (as the same user who will later run the updates):

 Nominatim needs a tool called